Invariants and semi-invariants in the cohomology of the complement of a reflection arrangement: Application: Semi-invariants and determinant-like characters

 \section{Application: Semi-invariants and determinant-like characters}

-For our last application, we consider the situation when $G$ is a complex reflection group, $\CA=\CA(G)$, and we extend the underlying scalar field for cohomology and representations from $\BBQ$ to $\BBC$.
-Using the same ideas as in the proofs above, we give a short proof of the following vanishing theorem due to Lehrer \cite[Thm.~1.3]{lehrer:vanishing}.
+For our last application, we consider the situation when $G$ is a complex reflection group, $\SA=\SA(G)$, and we extend the underlying scalar field for cohomology, $G$-modules, and representations from $\BBQ$ to $\BBC$.
+Using the same ideas as in the arguments above, we give a short proof of the following vanishing theorem due to Lehrer \cite[Thm.~1.3]{lehrer:vanishing}.